projectestac/wordpress-code-snippets/readme.txt

 = Can the plugin be completely uninstalled? =
 If you enable the 'Complete Uninstall' option on the plugin settings page, Code Snippets will clean up all of its data when deleted through the WordPress 'Plugins' menu.
 This includes all of the stored snippets.
 If you would like to preserve the snippets, ensure they are exported first.

-= Can I copy any snippets I have created to another WordPress site? = Yes!
+= Can I copy snippets that I have created to another WordPress site? = Yes!
 You can individually export a single snippet using the link below the snippet name on the 'Manage Snippets' page or bulk export multiple snippets using the 'Bulk Actions' feature.
 Snippets can later be imported using the 'Import Snippets' page by uploading the export file.

 = Can I export my snippets to PHP for a site where I'm not using the Code Snippets plugin? =